chinapedia/wikipedia.abstract.en/Page/Kurds.md

 -   The Marwanids (990–1096) ruled eastern Anatolia.[62]
 -   The Annazids (990–1117) ruled western Iran and upper Mesopotamia (succeeded the Hasanwayhids).[63]
 -   The Hazaraspids (1148–1424) ruled southwestern Iran.[64]
--   AyyubidGreatest.pngThe Ayyubids (1171–1341) ruled Egypt, Syria, Upper Mesopotamia and parts of southeastern Anatolia and the Arabian Peninsula.[65]
+-   The Ayyubids (1171–1341) ruled Egypt, Syria, Upper Mesopotamia and parts of southeastern Anatolia and the Arabian Peninsula.[65]

-piranshahr2014.jpg, center of Mokrian district, northwestern Iran]]
+, center of Mokrian district, northwestern Iran]]

 Due to the Turkic invasion of Anatolia, the 11th century Kurdish dynasties crumbled and became incorporated into the Seljuk Dynasty.
 Kurds would hereafter be used in great numbers in the armies of the Zengids.[66]
 Succeeding the Zengids, the Kurdish Ayyubids established themselves in 1171, first under the leadership of Saladin.
 Saladin led the Muslims to recapture the city of Jerusalem from the Crusaders at the Battle of Hattin; also frequently clashing with the Hashashins.
 The Ayyubid dynasty lasted until 1341 when the Ayyubid sultanate fell to Mongolian invasions.